Roy Moore: Views on LGBT people

 Moore has been described as holding "virulently anti-gay" beliefs.
 Moore is supportive of laws to make homosexuality illegal, and has argued that same-sex parents are unfit to raise children, that openly gay individuals should not be allowed to serve in government, and that the legitimization of various forms of "sodomy" may cause suffering in the United States.
 He believes that homosexuality goes against "the laws of nature" and stated it is comparable to bestiality.

-In 1996, while presiding over a divorce case, Moore ruled that a mother who had had a lesbian affair would lose custody of her children to the father and that she could not be allowed see her children unless she was supervised.
+In 1996, while presiding over a divorce case, Moore ruled that a mother who had had a lesbian affair would lose custody of her children to the father and that she could not be allowed to see her children unless she was supervised.
 Moore wrote in his ruling, "The court strongly feels that the minor children will be detrimentally affected by the present lifestyle of [Mrs. Borden] who has engaged in a homosexual relationship during her marriage, forbidden both by the laws of the State of Alabama and the Laws of Nature."
 The Court of Civil Appeals removed Moore from the case, a decision that was later affirmed by the Alabama Supreme Court.

 In February 2002, as Alabama Chief Justice, Moore issued a controversial opinion that expressed his belief that the state should use its powers to punish "homosexual behavior".
 The case, D.H. v.
 H.H., was a custody dispute where a lesbian was petitioning for custody of her children, alleging abuse by her ex-husband.
 A circuit court in Alabama had ruled in favor of the father, but the Alabama Court of Civil Appeals overturned that verdict 4–1, saying that substantial evidence existed of abusive behavior by the father.
 In a concurring opinion in the case, Moore stated that a parent's homosexuality should be a deciding factor in determining which parent gets custody over children: "Homosexual behavior is a ground for divorce, an act of sexual misconduct punishable as a crime in Alabama, a crime against nature, an inherent evil, and an act so heinous that it defies one's ability to describe it.
 That is enough under the law to allow a court to consider such activity harmful to a child."

 In 2016, Moore was suspended from the Alabama Supreme Court for instructing state probate judges to deny marriage licenses to same-sex couples, in contravention of Obergefell v.
 Hodges, in which the U.S. Supreme Court determined that same-sex couples have a constitutional right to marry.

 In 2017, Moore called for impeaching judges who have issued rulings supportive of homosexuality and same-sex marriage.
 In November 2016, Moore argued that the Obergefell ruling was worse than the 1857 Dred Scott v.
 Sandford ruling (which declared that African-Americans, whether enslaved or free, were property and could not be American citizens).
 The Dred Scott ruling is widely considered as the worst Supreme Court ruling.

 In November 2017, Moore said that transgender people "don't have rights".